Update: NTSB at Moab site of plane crash that killed North Dakota state senator, his wife, 2 children | Gephardt Daily

 MOAB, Utah, Oct.
-2, 2023 (Gephardt Daily) — A North Dakota lawmaker has identified the victims of a Sunday small plane crash near Moab as his collegue, state Senator Doug Larsen, and Larsen’s wife, Amy, and two of their three children.
+2, 2023 (Gephardt Daily) — A North Dakota lawmaker has identified the victims of a Sunday small plane crash near Moab as his colleague, state Senator Doug Larsen, and Larsen’s wife, Amy, and two of their three children.

 Larsen’s death was confirmed by North Dakota Senate Majority Leader David Hogue.
 It was later confirmed by the Grand County Sheriff’s Office.

-The single-engine plane, a Piper PA-28-140, reportedly crashed shortly after takeoff from the Canyonlands Airfield Airport, north of Moab.
+The single-engine plane, a Piper PA-28-140, reportedly crashed shortly after takeoff from the Canyonlands Field Airport, north of Moab.
 The crash was reported to dispatch at about 8:26 p.m.

 The Grand County Sheriff‘s office reported early Monday that the rescue effort had determined all four passengers were found deceased.